Smell-O-Vision: Competition with AromaRama

 Not all reviews were unfavorable.
 The New York Herald Tribune, in its review titled "AromaRama Premieres Here: Audience Smells What It Sees and Hears in Movie", the uncited critic writes: "With a few minor exceptions, the audience last night pronounced the succession of smells a total success from the start, which consisted of an opening from Chet Huntley, television commentator, who demonstrated what was about to happen by slicing an orange while the odor track suffused the theatre with a smell of oranges being sliced."
-A follow-up article in the December 13, 1959 Sunday Herald Tribune said: "Curiously enough, they do not give the impression of being blown in or wafted from any specific direction (although they are said to be linked to the airconditioning system.)
+A follow-up article in the December 13, 1959 Sunday Herald Tribune said: "they do not give the impression of being blown in or wafted from any specific direction (although they are said to be linked to the airconditioning system.)
 Actually the individual smells simply appear in the nostrils without any effort being made to sniff or strain for them.
 And what is more remarkable, each individual odor disappears promptly when the image smelled leaves the screen ...
 There is no question about its effectiveness in creating illusions of reality."

 The Sunday News awarded the film 3 1/3 stars out of a possible 4 stars in its review titled Behind Great Wall' Puts Smell on Screen".
 Reviewer Dorothy Masters wrote, "Several wise men anticipated the birth of AromaRama, the major prophet being Charles Weiss, a public relations executive, who journeyed afar to enlist the support of a chemical company, an electronic air-filter plant, a camera equipment firm and an industrial timer organization.
 Together they devised a workable system for coordinating the picture of an orange with the smell of an orange."

 The December 21, 1959 edition of Time Magazine stated in its review of "Behind the Great Wall", "The AromaRama process itself, developed by a public relations executive, Charles Weiss, is fairly ingenious.
 The film carries a 'scent track' that transmits cues to an electronic 'trigger' that fires a salvo of scent into the theatre through the air-conditioning ports.
 The AromaRama people claim that they can reach every nose in the house within two seconds and remove the odor almost as fast.
 The perfumes are built up on a quick-evaporating base (Freon) and as the air is drawn off for filtering it is passed over electrically charged baffles that precipitate the aromatic particles."